 Using a 60% or more alcohol based hand sanitizer is important to help eliminate bacteria and virus that any improper hand washing may leave behind or when soap and hot water aren't available.
 Use one after touching any heavily touched surfaces like gas pumps, shopping carts handles, elevator buttons, desks, phones and more.

 While the threat of colds like the Coronavirus or flu are always impending, following these cold and flu tips to stay healthy can reduce your chances of exposure, experiencing life threatening symptoms and hasten your recovery time.
 More than just buying a hand sanitizer, eating right, reducing stress and better hand washing will help you stay on the path to a healthier you.

-Love making your own products and want a healthy, flavor full and immune boosting syrup?
+Love making your own products and want a healthy, flavorfull and immune boosting syrup?
 Learn how to make an immune boosting Elderberry syrup.
-If the cold or flu has you stuck at home wrapped up in a blanket on the couch, try making an herbal Hot Toddy to sooth a sore throat, body aches or other symptoms.
-Adding some brandy or tequila to your Toddy will help you stay calm and relaxed.
+If the cold or flu has you stuck at home wrapped up in a blanket on the couch, try making an herbal Hot Toddy to soothe a sore throat, body aches or other symptoms.
+Adding some Brandy or Tequila to your Toddy will help you stay calm and relaxed.

 While the tips and products mentioned in this blog article are a great way to help defend yourself from the cold and flu, you should always consult your physician if experiencing more severe or debilitating symptoms or if they last longer than usual.

 Galveston (TX): University of Texas Medical Branch at Galveston; 1996.

 Natural Product Chemist | Peptide Chemist | Medicinal Herbalist | Owner @rdalchemy.com to create non-toxic, therapeutic products based on the sciences of Ethnobotany, Herbal Medicine and Natural Product Chemistry.